IntelPython/sdc/README.rst

 The first two lines must be the User Guide header.
 This is an indication to Sphinx that this section is intended for public API and it will be combined with repsective Pandas API docstring.

-Line 3 must specify what Pandas API this Intel SDC docstring does correspond to.
+Line 3 must specify what Pandas API this Intel® SDC docstring does correspond to.
 It must start with ``Pandas API:`` followed by full Pandas API name that corresponds to this SDC docstring.
 Remember to include full name, for example, ``nlargest`` is not sufficient for auto-generator to perform the match.
 The full name must be ``pandas.Series.nlargest``.